KennethAdamMiller/superset_disassembler/README.md

+# About

-This is the superset disassemblers project, based on probabilistic disassembly.
-The objective is to disassemble with very high accuracy but with a guarantee of no missing instructions that were intended by the compiler.
+This is the superset disassembler project, based on probabilistic disassembly.
+The objective is to disassemble a binary or library with very high accuracy but with a guarantee of no missing instructions that were intended by the compiler.
 It is known there are some additional instructions that are not intended by the compiler and which may even overlap with the true instructions.
 However, the intended use of this disassembler is with superset rewriters on binaries, where there is a mitigation mechanism in place for false positives in general, so that this is not of concern.

 * True positives are instructions intended by the compiler that are correctly in the output of the disassembler.
 * False negatives are instructions intended by the compiler but missed by the disassembler.